devth/devth.github.com/_posts/2015-03-17-monad-laws-in-scala.md

 ## The end

 I hope this post helped you internalize the Monad laws.
-If you need more practice, continue this excercise in your repl for the `Try` and `Either` monads, or better yet: create your own Monad and verify that it obeys the laws!
+If you need more practice, continue this exercise in your REPL for the `Try`{:.language-scala}
+and `Either`{:.language-scala} monads, or better yet: create your own Monad and verify that it obeys the laws!

 ### Further reading